Sicily-F/cagedbirdID/README.md

 You can save your model in Python using the command. save_model (...); which will save your model and its associated Tensorflow graph.

 ## Additional information
+The website for this work can be found @ https://sicily-f.github.io/cagedbirdID/.
 For more information about our methods, processes of deduction and tool selection please contact [sicilyfiennes@gmail.com](mailto:sicilyfiennes@gmail.com).
 If you have a question related to the material presented here, please create a New Issue under the ‘Issues’ tab above.
 If you can specify the name of the notebook which your question is related to, that would also be great.